- Why Nichols? »

 2013 Grads Emily Widdison and Taylor Ross have both been hired for jobs in the financial services and insurance industry.

 As a result of her internship at The Hartford Group during the summer of 2012, Emily Widdison has been hired for their Financial Leadership Program.
-Taylor Ross has accepted a job as a Jr. Analyst with Aetna in Hartford to begin full-time upon graduation and is currently working there part-time.
+Taylor Ross has accepted a job as an Assistant Portfolio Analyst at Liberty Mutual.

 This summer, two Nichols students, Emily Widdison and Taylor Ross, will embark on a twelve-week paid summer internship program at the Hartford Financial Services Group.
 The two beat out 100 candidates from larger, more well-known business schools for the opportunity.